-- He has taken as much of the areola as possible into his mouth.
+They have taken as much of the areola as possible into their mouth.

-- Your baby's head is not in line with his body.
+Your baby's head is not in line with their body.

-areola with the nipple far back in his mouth.
+areola with the nipple far back in their mouth.

-- You don't hear him swallow regularly after your milk production has increased.
+You don't hear them swallowing regularly, especially after your milk production has increased.

 You experience pain throughout the feed or have signs of nipple damage (such as cracking or bleeding).

 Don't hesitate to talk with your baby's pediatrician if you have any questions about feeding your baby.